Shohei Otani is still MLB's biggest offseason question

 Some current agents say their strong recommendation to Otani would be for him to wait to jump to MLB after the 2019 season, because that’s when he would be eligible to take offers from all teams without restriction.

 As one agent noted, this would be in the first year after the free agency of Bryce Harper and Manny Machado, when Otani could benefit from salary ceilings raised even higher.
-“It makes sense for him to stay in Japan,” said one agent.
+“It makes sense for him to stay in Japan,” one agent said.
 “It makes complete sense.”

 But as teams try to push through the veils of the Otani mystery, many operate under the assumption that one way or another, he intends to play for an MLB team next season.
 Club executives keep hearing that he understands he’ll make plenty of money through endorsements, and that what is foremost in his mind is competing at the highest level.

-“The player is coming here,” said one official.
+“The player is coming here,” one official said.
 “There is no doubt about that.”

 Well, maybe there’s a little doubt.
 That's because there’s still much hearsay based on speculation based on baseless regurgitated whispers about the player who will be the most discussed in baseball’s 2017-18 offseason.